Communio-Templorum/bylaws/Articles-of-Incorporation.md

 ## 7. Officers

+Appointment of the Corporation and the Curiae shall not be based upon by race, color, ethnicity, sex, gender, sexual orientation, gender identity, age, ancestry, national origin, nationality, citizenship, or disability status.

+### Rex Sacrorum

+The Board of Directors shall appoint by simple majority one Active Member to the position of Rex Sacrorum to act as President of the Corporation for a term lasting no longer than four years.
+The Rex Sacrorum shall meet regularly with the other Officers to ensure the proper continuous functioning of the Corporation.
+The other duties and qualifications for Rex Sacrorum shall be outlined in the Bylaws of the Corporation.

 ### Treasurer

 The Board of Directors shall appoint by simple majority one Active Member to act as Treasurer